matteocannaviccio/LectorPlus/README.md

 	 ```
 	 dumps.properties
 	 ```
 	it lists the specific URLs of the input Wikipedia dumps.
-We alrready filled it with the complete dumps of Feb.
-2017 in all the languages above but other versions can be easily used (from https://dumps.wikimedia.org/).
+We already filled it with the complete dumps of May 2017 in all the languages above but other versions can be easily linked from https://dumps.wikimedia.org/.

 - Also, in order to simplify the download of those dumps and the picking up of the other necessary files we provide a script which creates the folders and set up the environment used by LectorPlus.